 The overall goal for AM is to implement and test services under the Autonomous Mobility Cloud on the Copenhagen site.
-In order to do so, AM aims at deploying four vehicles during the project, while working towards expanding the route to multiple routes in the Nordhavn area.
+In order to do so, AM aims at deploying at least four vehicles over a period of four years, while working towards expanding the route to multiple routes in the Nordhavn area.
 These routes will create a better connection between selected areas of Copenhagen and existing public transport solutions.